County Partisan Filing Information

 For Democrats, a filing fee of $50 paid to the Democratic Party of Benton County (DPBC)

 All 15 JP positions will be up in 2022.
-View the map approved by the Election Commission on December 20th.
+Click on links to view district maps.